 Blood and urine samples for safety laboratory tests will be collected at screening, at check-in, and prior to discharge from the clinical site.
 Fecal occult blood tests will be only done at check-in, unless deemed necessary by the Investigator throughout the study.
-Experimental safety biomarker assessment (e.g. D-Dimer, F1.2 tests) will only be performed at the discretion of the Principal Investigator, and will be collected at pre-apixaban (within 1 hr prior to dosing) on Day 1, and at 2.75 and 8 hrs post-apixaban on Day 4.
+Experimental safety biomarker assessment (e.g. D-Dimer, F1.2 tests) will only be performed at the discretion of the Principal Investigator, and samples will be collected at pre-rivaroxaban (within 1 hr prior to dosing) on Day 1, and at 3.75 and 8 hrs post-rivaroxaban on Day 3.

-Clinical laboratory test parameters (see table in the Protocol Section 6.6.2), with associated reference ranges provided by the laboratory, will be listed for individual subjects.
+Clinical laboratory test parameters (see table in protocol section 6.5.2), with associated reference ranges provided by the laboratory, will be listed for individual subjects.
 Clinical laboratory test results outside the laboratory's reference ranges will be flagged with "L" for low and "H" for high.
-Observed values and change from baseline will be summarized by treatment group.
+Observed values and change from baseline to each visit will be summarized by treatment group at baseline, at scheduled visits and at the safety follow up visit.